Overview

 Engine

-The Engine field will specify if the displays is intend for WPF, HTML5 or Portable.
+The Engine field will specify if the display is intended for WPF, HTML5 or Portable.

 The Portable option allows the automatic conversion between WPF and HTML5 technologies.
-The user does not need to create two different kinds of screens for Windows and Web clients.
+The user does not need to create two different kinds of screens for Windows and Web Clients.
 Use the Portable option for the rendering engine to create the displays, and will automatically create them in both HTML5 and WPF.
-It enables running on the web browser all the displays you created for Windows/WPF.

 Pages, Popups, and Dialogs are different display modes.
-They share some similarities, but each has a specific particular or behavior.
+They share some similarities, but each has a specific behavior.
 They are commonly used in application development to build intuitive and dynamic user interfaces.

 Page